 The President of MIU must be notified about the emergency and the response at the earliest convenience, usually by the Vice President of Operations or General Counsel.

-The emergency operations plan includes the activation of the Information Center, Foster Hall 3rd floor.
-Foster Hall 3rd floor will be the Command and Coordination Center for first responders, inspection and assessment teams for damage, and planning and coordination for shelter, hygiene, and meals for campus residents.
+The emergency operations plan includes the activation of the Emergency Command and Coordination Center which organizes first responders, directs the inspection and assessment of damages, plans and coordinates shelter, hygiene, and meals for campus residents, etc.

 Buildings Assigned for Emergency Conversion Use

 Certain buildings on campus are selected for emergency conversion use.
-Except for full evacuation of the campus, these buildings will serve as open barracks sleeping facilities (gender-specific); makeshift dining facilities and classrooms; staging area for medical evaluation and evacuation; quarantining facilities during pandemics; supply depot for materials used in emergencies (as collected from county-wide sources); and for processing and coordinating information and emergency volunteer personnel.
+Except for full evacuation of the campus, these buildings will serve as sleeping facilities (in case of open barracks, gender-specific); makeshift dining facilities and classrooms; staging area for medical evaluation and evacuation; quarantining facilities during pandemics; supply depot for materials used in emergencies; and for processing and coordinating information and emergency volunteer personnel.
 These facilities can also be used by the city and county for the same purposes if an emergency evacuation is necessary for Fairfield or other cities within the county.

 Testing of Emergency Response and Evacuation Procedures

-MIU publicizes at least once in every academic year the availability of MIU emergency and evacuation plans.
-This notification is sent out via email or an electronic system to students, staff, and faculty.
-This notification also contains the main outcome of the emergency drill, desktop exercise or other methods of testing the emergency systems of the University.
+MIU publicizes at least once every academic year the availability of MIU emergency and evacuation plans in conjunction with distributing the information about the emergency drill, exercise, or test.
+This notification is sent out via email and/or an electronic system to students, staff, and faculty.